List of LCD games featuring Mario: Super Mario Bros.

 Super Mario Bros. was released in two different versions: YM-801 (Crystal Screen series, released June 1986) and YM-105 (New Wide Screen series, released March 1988).
-Later the same game was repackaged into a yellow special edition Disk-Kun character case (YM-901-S), a character used to advertise the Famicom Disk System.
+Later the same game was repackaged into a yellow special edition Diskun character case (YM-901-S), a character used to advertise the Famicom Disk System.
 This version was limited to 10,000 units, never sold in stores, and given away to winners of the Famicoms F-1 Grand Prix tournament.

 The game plays like a scaled down version of the original NES game and features eight levels, which Mario must pass in order to rescue the princess.
 The game also features 1 Up Mushrooms, Stars, and the enemies Bullet Bill and Lakitu.

 Each of the eight worlds feature Mario navigating a scrolling platformer.
 Mario must avoid getting trapped behind walls as the screen scrolls and navigate successful jumps which can lead to falling into the water below.
 The level progresses until Mario has moved all of the allotted "distance" points.
 Distance points are removed for each successful forward movement and added on for each successful backwards movement.
 Upon beating the eighth level, Mario receives a kiss from the princess, Bowser is thrown out of the castle, and then the game loops with longer distances.

 Within the levels, 1-Up Mushrooms and Stars—staples of the Mario series—can be found by hitting the floor above Mario.
-When the mushroom is collected they will add a life (unless Mario has the maximum 3 reserved lives, in which case only points will be added); when the Star is collected Mario will be invincible for 10 seconds.
+When the mushroom is collected they will add a life (unless Mario has the maximum three reserved lives, in which case only points will be added); when the Star is collected Mario will be invincible for 10 seconds.